Abundant late-19th century natural gas supplies attracted manufacturers away from coal.

 Gas was so plentiful that customers were charged by the month or year rather than for a metered amount of gas.

 The rapid growth and industrialization that Findlay, Portland and Eaton experienced was repeated again and again in Indiana’s “Gas Belt.”
 Cities like Muncie, Kokomo, Anderson, and Marion competed to attract new industries with offers of free natural gas, land, railway sidings, and tax credits.

-Lured by the generous incentives, 162 factories were built, creating over 10,000 jobs by 1890.
-Among these new industries were tinplate mills in Anderson, Gas City, and Elwood as well as 21 new glass factories.
-“Ball Brothers Glass Manufacturing” relocated to Muncie from Buffalo, N.Y.
+By 1890, lured by generous incentives, 162 “Gas Belt” factories were built, creating over 10,000 jobs.
+Among the new industries were tinplate mills in Anderson, Gas City, and Elwood as well as 21 new glass factories.
+Ball Brothers Glass Manufacturing relocated to Muncie from Buffalo, N.Y.